What is Capital Gains Tax?

 What is Personal Allowance?
 Personal Allowance refers to the amount of income each individual in the UK can earn tax-free each year.
 HMRC has set this amount at £12,570 for the 2023/24 tax year.
 As a result, if your annual income is below this threshold, you...

-What is Self-Assessment?
-HMRC uses the Self-Assessment system to collect Income Tax and requires taxpayers to complete a yearly tax return.
-Self-Assessment is essential for those who do not have their taxes automatically deducted from their earnings or for those with...
+Countdown to January 31, 2026: HMRC uses the Self Assessment system to collect Income Tax and requires taxpayers to complete a yearly tax return.
+Self Assessment is for those who do not have their taxes automatically deducted from their earnings or for those with...

 Does Tax Apply to Marketable Securities?